Durlston Country Park

 Durlston Country Park is a key gateway site to learn about the Jurassic Coast.
 Come and visit the newly refurbished Durlston Castle visitor centre.

 Durlston Country Park, National Nature Reserve and Castle, situated 1 mile from Swanage in Dorset, is a fabulous 280 acre countryside paradise, consisting of sea-cliffs, coastal limestone downland, haymeadows, hedgerows and woodland.
 With stunning views, walking trails, the historic Great Globe, superb geology, fascinating wildlife and the newly renovated Durlston Castle, there is always something different to see and do.
-For the latest events visit: http://www.durlston.co.uk
+Use the following link to view the latest events at Durlston Country Park.

 Durlston Castle is an extraordinary Victorian building, which with funding from the Heritage Lottery Fund and many others has been transformed over the last 8 years to now provide a unique and beautiful facility for visitors to Durlston and the Jurassic Coast World Heritage Site.